Every day is a holiday with these Holiday of the Day Writing Prompts for upper elementary.

 - Give students time to share their responses in small groups.

-- Ask advanced students to pick a holiday they are interested in to research a little more about the day to share with the class.
+- Ask advanced students to pick a holiday they are interested in and research a little more about the day to share with the class.

 - Pick a few students each day to share their thoughts.